Homily (Reflection) for Thursday of the First Week of Lent (14th March, 2019) on the Gospel

 As I reflect on today’s gospel I remembered one day I packed just to pick few things.
 An insane approached me and asked for help.
 I did not know exactly why he went on to say that the bible tells us to ask and it will be given.
-I smiled and asked him where it is in the bible and he quoted it impeccably; Matt 7:7.
+I smiled and asked him of the quotation and he quoted impeccably; Matt 7:7.

 Matthew chapter 7 verse 7 is normally seen as an open cheque given to us by God to ask and get exactly what we ask for.
 Wait a minute.
 If this verse is just this, what happens if I ask for your death and/or you ask for mine?

 Our God is a perfect God, cf. 2Sam 22:31; Ps 18:30; Matt 5:48.
 He did not and can never make a mistake.
 As we read the gospel further I would like us to pay particular attention to the adjective qualifying what to ask and what to be received, “If you then, who are evil, know how to give GOOD GIFTS to your children, how much more will your Father in heaven give GOOD THINGS to those who ask him!”
 (Matt 7:11).
 I purposefully highlighted the adjective good and the nouns it qualifies.
 Even we mortals do not grant everything our children ask for.

 Being a perfect God, He cannot fall into the mistake that landed Herod into approving the killing of John the Baptist.
 Remember, Herod did that because of the stupid oath he took, cf. Matt 14:9-10; Mk 6:26-27.